My Main Page with Links to My Other

 such as Oxfam, she writes, are best at local efforts and at reaching the super

 poor.
-They suffer from many of the flaws of government organizations,
+They suffer from the flaws of government organizations,

 NGOs based in less developed nations

-affected individuals more involved.
-These NGOs perform better because their survival is at stake.
+affected individuals involved, performing better because their survival is at stake.

-status while women are left with most of the work.
+status while women struggle with the work.
 Ten million children

-allegedly die each year partly from comparatively easy to prevent problems.
+allegedly die each year from comparatively easy to prevent problems.

-About 150,000 deaths are directly due to starvation: Nutrient depleting
+About 150,000 deaths result directly from starvation: Nutrient depleting

 deaths.
-Forty percent of the world has iron deficiencies, though in some places
+Forty percent of the world suffers iron deficiencies, though in some microbe ridden places an iron deficiency helps because

-higher levels of iron helps microbes multiply in the body.
-Over 25 percent of the world's
+lower levels of iron slow microbe multiplication in the body.
+Undernourishment plagues over 25 percent of the world's

-children under five are undernourished.
+children under five.
 Serious poverty reduces mean life

 expectancy about 30 years.
 About 1.2 billion people live in serious poverty,